 5. Visit the Seaside Town of Langley

-This is the quaint, seaside town you are expecting to see on an island.
+This is the quaint, picture perfect seaside town you are expecting to see on an island.

-Visit the Langley Whale Museum, Callahan’s Firehouse Studio Gallery, enjoy breakfast at The Braeburn, theaters, fine dining, wine tasting, boutiques and Moonraker Books, an independent book store.
+Visit the Langley Whale Museum, Callahan’s Firehouse Studio Gallery, enjoy breakfast at The Braeburn, theaters, fine dining, waterfront dining, coffee, wine tasting, art studios, boutiques and Moonraker Books.
 This place has it all in seaside style.

 6. 3rd of July on Holmes Harbor

 A much anticipated event!
 Celebrate America is a fun, family festival with entertainment and food vendors right in Freeland Park.
 The fireworks display over Holmes Harbor is first class.
 You can watch it all from the comfort of your own yard at A Home On The Harbor.

 7. Local Wineries, Distilleries and Breweries